 On the other hand, the delta variant has spread rapidly as well and it has showed to be the most extended SARS-CoV-2 variant in countries such as Canada, Indonesia, Pakistan, Portugal an Russia.
 According to GISAID, which is a data-sharing initiative, the mutation has been identified in at least 70 countries.
 Furthermore, researchers at the University of Exeter, the NHS Foundation Trust, reported a significant increase in mortality risk due to the B.1.1.7 Variant (Alpha Variant, initially identified in UK) and from there, it has spread rapidly to a large number of countries.

 All Covid-19 vaccines have been developed before the mutations appeared and were subsequently identified.
 Although several studies carried out so far have suggested that vaccines are not that effective for SARS-CoV-2 variants, they still appear to contribute to the protection against the disease, and it helps to build the herd immunity which is the key to overcome this pandemic.
 However, there is still questions unanswered in this regard.
+As far as we know we could can get sick from Covid-19 again with new strains.

 Furthermore, some of the pharmaceutical vaccine manufacturers have declared to be developing additional vaccines in order to complement the ones we have available at the moment, and also improve the protection against the different variants.